-Note: name your filters so that you can easily reuse it, e.g. (for WordPress) “WP class single”.
+Note: name your filters so that you can easily reuse it, e.g. (for WordPress) "WP class single".
 To categorize URLs, start tagging by using more specific filters and become less and less specific.
-In order not to overwrite existing tags, you can add a filter “Tag empty” to exclude already tagged URLs from your selection.
+In order not to overwrite existing tags (that would be the case if you tag a URL which is already tagged), you can add a "Tag empty" condition to exclude already tagged URLs from your selection.
 Do not create too many tags at first.

 Then apply the filter to select matching URLs, create a tag (Tag selected URLs > Manage tags > add a tag) and tag selected URLs.

 Here are some templates in WordPress and what body class attribute or URL may contain: